United Quest Card Review: Amazing Perks & 60K Miles

 Link: Apply now for the United Quest℠ Card

 Chase and United Airlines have a co-brand credit card agreement for both personal and small business cards.
-The United Quest℠ Card was launched in 2021 and is the newest credit card that’s part of this arrangement.
-I’d argue that this is also the all-around most lucrative.
+The United Quest℠ Card is a unique card in the portfolio, and I’d argue that it’s potentially the all-around most lucrative.
+In this post, I wanted to take an in-depth look at the card.

-The United Quest Card is extremely well-rounded, and while the card has an annual fee, it should be easy to justify based on the incredible perks.
+The United Quest Card is incredibly well-rounded, and while the card has an annual fee, it should be easy to justify based on the incredible perks.

 United Quest Card Bonus Of 60,000 Miles

-The United Quest Card is offering a welcome bonus of 60,000 MileagePlus bonus miles + 500 PQP after spending $4,000 within the first three months of card membership.
-This is a solid welcome bonus — I value MileagePlus miles at ~1.3 cents each, so to me, those miles are worth ~$780.
+The United Quest Card is offering a welcome bonus of 60,000 MileagePlus bonus miles plus 500 PQP after spending $4,000 within the first three months.
+This is a solid welcome bonus — I value MileagePlus miles at ~1.1 cents each, so to me, those miles are worth ~$660.

 Redeem your miles on Star Alliance airline partners